fastn-community/business-card-template/README.md

 - `index.ftd`: It is the homepage which shows preview of front and back for your card
-- `docs/card.ftd`: It shows how to use `front` component of card.
-- `docs/card-back.ftd`: It shows how to use `back` component of card,
+- `how-to-use.ftd`: It is page that gives the detail descriptions about each fields in the card component and how to use your package.
+It also shows some variant of this card (like when some fields are present).

-The documentation for this template comes from [`business-card-1`](fastn-community.github.io/business-card-1)
+The documentation for this template comes from [`business-card`](fastn-community.github.io/business-card)